 - Ensure that you are not using a 64-bit Outlook and a 32-bit SAP Business One client (or vice verse)

 - Ensure that you do not run SAP Business One as administrator and Outlook as a regular user (or vice versa).
 This is not supported by Microsoft

 - Ensure that the affected users have Read & Execute Rights to the interop files located in: C:\Windows\assembly\GAC_MSIL\Microsoft.Office.Interop.Outlook\

 - Repair or upgrade .Net framework installation to the latest version available

 - Repair the office installation with help of the following Microsoft tool

 None of troubleshooting steps helped?

-In many cases, on some workstations this error occurs due to a corrupt Office installation.
-If none of steps from troubleshooting helped, we recommend installation of Office with standard "MSI" package of Office and not with downloaded/pre-installed "Click-To-Run" version of Office, as "Click-To-Run" version does not contain .Net Programmability feature - libraries/Interops required by Designer to trigger Outlook.
+As in many cases, on some workstations this error occurs due to a corrupted Office installation/registry, if none of steps from troubleshooting helped, we recommend installation of Office with standard "MSI" package of Office and not with downloaded/pre-installed "Click-To-Run" version of Office or even a reinstallation of Windows on the affected workstation might be considered.